Wakie87/Wakie87.github.io/index.md

 ```
 root
 ```
 It will then ask for the password.
 Copy it across from you Vultr dashboard and press enter.

+*   It is normal that the password is invisible.
+The cursor will not move.
+*   To paste your password just click the right mouse button, you will not see anything - it’s normal, press ENTER.
+*   Always use the right button click to paste text in PUTTY from WINDOWS

 You should end up with a screen like below:
 <img src="images/putty_terminal.png" alt="Putty Terminal" class="inline"/>

 ## Masternode script installation